Looking to book?

 - Have been unwell with confirmed or suspected Covid-19.

-- Have been in close contact with someone with confirmed or suspected Covid-19.
+- Have lived in the same household or had close contact with someone who has tested positive for Covid-19.

 Working with Bureau Veritas.

 In line with Chamber of Shipping guidance, our ships have achieved external validation of their health and well-being protocols from Bureau Veritas (BV), a world leader in testing, inspection and certification.